davidmarkclements/async-tracer/readme.md

 ## Benchmarks

-Overhead of using `async-tracer` is minimal
+Overhead of using `async-tracer` is about 25%.

 ```sh
 npm run benchmark